akvo/akvo-flow-docs/docs/topic/dashboard/ImportData/ImportData.rst

 To import data:

-1. Log on to the FLOW server (http://flowakvo.appspot.com/Dashboard.html) using your Google Account username and password.
+1. Log on to the FLOW Dashboard (ie http://flowakvo.appspot.com/Dashboard.html) using your Google Account username and password.
 FLOW opens on the Dashboard page.
 On the top panel, click on the Data Managers tab.

 2. From the Data Managers drop-down menu, select Admin Wizard.